 Artists & Scholars Project Grants

-Award amounts range from at least $1,000 up to $5,000.
+Award amounts range from $1,000 up to $5,000.

 By awarding Artists & Scholars Project Grants, the Arts & Humanities Council of Montgomery County (AHCMC) seeks to: